theArjun/ead-notes/notes/soa-and-restful/resource-oriented-architecture.md

 - Increases latency - Disadvantage.

 ### Code on Demand (Optional)
-- The servers can provides execitable code to the client on demand.
+- The servers can provides executable code to the client on demand.
 - Reduces Abstraction.